Gernby/raspberry-pilot/README.md

 3. Run `top -u ubuntu`
 4. Look for `controlsd`, `boardd`, `ubloxd`, `dashboard`, and `transcoderd` this time
 5. If all five processes are present, you are ready to train the software and see how it drives
+6. Take the Pi back out to the car and connect it via the standard configuration: USB A in the Panda, USB C in the Pi

 ## First Drive and Training